 Is a Spinal Tap Safe?

 - Infection.
-The risk of infection is extremely low.
+But the risk is very low.

-Call your doctor immediately if you notice any unusual drainage, including bloody discharge, or worsening pain symptoms.
+Call your doctor right away if you notice any unusual drainage, including bloody discharge, or pain that gets worse.